 The Company collects and processes the personal data for the purpose of identification and client diligence compliance in accordance with the laws governing the intended business relationship (KYC and AML compliance).

-The Company subjects the personal data to automated reading, verification of the authenticity and other automated processing of photos and scanned copies of documents and with further check against the data in multiple databases, including inter alia International politically exposed persons (PEPs) and Sanctions, Country Specific Sanctions Lists, Criminal Lists and Financial Lists.
+The Company subjects the personal data to automated reading, verification of the authenticity and other automated processing of photos and scanned copies of documents and with further check against the data in multiple databases, including (but not always) inter alia International politically exposed persons (PEPs) and Sanctions, Country Specific Sanctions Lists, Criminal Lists and Financial Lists.

 Once the personal data is not any more necessary for the purposes of applicable compliance rules, the Company shall erase the data completely off its servers without leaving any backup copies or, based on the same condition, transfer the data to the relevant Controller.

 The company always collects and processes the personal data based upon Data Subjects’ free and informed consent given in explicit manner.
 The current text of the consent is shown above.